Hello! My name is Ben Bullock.

 Artists must be sacrificed to their art.
 Like bees, they must put their lives into the sting they give. - Ralph Waldo Emerson...

-Born and raised in beautiful Portland, Oregon, I recently moved to Los Angeles to pursue my career as a storyboard artist and illustrator.
-After graduating from Oregon State University with a degree in Finance, I worked most recently as a financial analyst for Nike.
-While this was a very interesting and valuable experience, I recognized that my dream was to be an artist, and I soon swapped my spreadsheets for drawing paper.
+Born and raised in beautiful Portland, Oregon, I moved to Los Angeles in 2012 to pursue a career as a storyboard artist and illustrator.
+After graduating from Oregon State University with a degree in Finance, I worked as a financial analyst for Nike.
+This was an incredibly valuable and fun experience, but I left, recognizing my dream was to be an artist, and I soon swapped my spreadsheets for drawing paper.

 I have always been fascinated with the visual arts, constantly sketching and doodling as a kid.
-But it wasn’t until a couple years after college that I even considered art as a career; then I learned about storyboards.
+But it wasn’t until after getting my Finance degree that I even considered art as a career–once I learned about storyboards.
 Combining my artistic ability with my love of film, it was perfect!

 The ability to draw well is an important skill for any storyboard artist, but it will only get you so far.
-My strong grasp of composition, storytelling, and ability to communicate well with others make me a valuable member of any project.
+My strong grasp of composition, storytelling, and ability to visually communicate scenes and moments make me a valuable member of any project.

-Whether it’s a film, television show, commercial, web series, or any other visual media, I will help make your inspiration a reality!
+Whether it’s a film, web series, tv show, commercial, or any other visual media, I will help make your inspiration a reality!